 What does it mean for Healthcare Product Leaders?

 Digital twins, which create virtual representations of healthcare data, such as lab results and human physiology, offer several benefits in terms of optimizing costs, improving efficiency, and anticipating future demand.
-The technology enables real-time data capturing, effective interventions, and data-backed feedback, transforming the healthcare industry.
+The technology enables real-time data capturing, effective interventions, and data-backed feedback, transforming the medical industry and the healthcare sector.

 The North American region has emerged as a dominant player in the healthcare digital twins market, accounting for over 45.0% of the market share in 2021.
 This can be attributed to the high adoption rate of automation and digital solutions in healthcare facilities across the region.